tamer1an/react-app-submodule/my-app/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 PREPARE QUESTIONS:

-1) Base principles of OOP
+1. Base principles of OOP

+- inheritance
+- encapsulation
+- polymorphism

-2) Acceess type to property and methods in OOP
+2. Acceess type to property and methods in OOP according to the type, properties and methods in oop can be public and private properties can be made private by appending _ before the property name or using only getter function (no setter)

-3) Base principles of Functional programming
+3. Base principles of
+   Functional programming

+- pure function

+bonus:

+- curryng functions
+- partial funtion